 We have a revolving credit facility ("Revolving Credit Facility") that provides total committed capital of \$50.0 million which is allocated into US and Canadian categories of \$45.0 million and \$5.0 million respectively.
 As of March 31, 2021 there were no outstanding borrowings under the Revolving Credit Facility.
 In November 2020, we entered into an amendment to the Revolving Credit Facility agreement, which gave consent to the Term Loan debt refinancing and extended the terms of the Revolving Credit Facility agreement to November 2025.
 As of March 31, 2021 and December 31, 2020, the availability, less outstanding letters of credit, under the Revolving Credit Facility was \$45.7 million and \$41.3 million, respectively.
-Availability to borrow under the Revolving Credit Facility is calculated by applying a borrowing advance rate to eligible accounts receivable and inventory, which is reported to the bank in the form of a borrowing base certificate.
-As of March 31, 2021 and December 31, 2020, we had outstanding letters of credit of \$2.9 million and \$2.7 million, respectively.
-The Revolving Credit Facility contains various affirmative, negative and financial covenants which we consider to be customary for such borrowings, requires us to maintain a minimum fixed charge coverage ratio and includes certain limitations on cross-border intercompany transactions.
+Availability to borrow under the Revolving Credit Facility is calculated by applying a borrowing davance rate to eligible accounts receivable and inventory, which is reported to the bank in the form of a borrowing base certificate.
+As of March 31, 2021 and December 31, 2020, we had outstanding letters of credit of \$2.9 million and

+\$2.7 million, respectively.
+The Revolving Credit Facility contains various affirmative, negative and financial covenants which we consider to be customary for such borrowings, requires us to maintain a minimum fixed charge coverage ratio of 1.10 to 1.00, to be determined monthly (and on a trailing twelve month basis) during certain testing periods, as more particularly described in the Revolving Credit Facility agreement, and includes certain limitations on cross-border intercompany transactions.
 We were in compliance with all financial covenants during the periods presented in this prospectus.